THE IMPORTANCE OF BIRDS

 I’m based in Nelson and have been involved in conservation activities and wildlife rehabilitation for many years.
 I’ve been made aware of the lack of information in the Nelson Region for injured native wildlife.
 This website I have created, has basic information to help build people’s knowledge about native birds.

-I hold a DOC Authority to hold avian wildlife species in captivity for the purpose of rehabilitation and am a member of WReNNZ.
+I have a DOC Authority to hold avian wildlife species in captivity for the purpose of rehabilitation and am a member of WReNNZ.
 I collaborate with a local vet who triages injured birds brought in by the public, the birds then come to me for rehabilitation.
-The costs associated with the rehabiltation work come out of my own pocket, I am not funded for this work.
+The costs associated with the rehabilitation work come out of my own pocket, I am not funded for this work.
 It can take many months of care for an injured bird to heal, especially birds with fractures.
 The best reward for all this hard work is releasing them back into the wild and watching them fly away.

 Ngā mihi